This document describes the recommended process to configure and enforce VPC Service Controls protection in your Google Cloud organization.

-Make sure that you have an aggregated logging sink that sends all logs to BigQuery, or create a log sink for each project that sends the dry-run logs to a common BigQuery dataset.
+Create an aggregated logging sink that sends all logs to BigQuery, or create a log sink for each project that sends the dry-run logs to a common BigQuery dataset.
 To query these log messages and identify VPC Service Controls violations, you can use a SQL query.

-Make sure that only restricted services function in the perimeter.
+For maximum security, disallow access to unsupported services.
+Configure your perimeter such that only restricted services function in the perimeter.
 To do this, configure the accessible services list to

 Verify that none of the VPCs in the projects have an egress path to the internet or the private VIP.